 What is Basic Scientific Research?

-This is a term used to describe the practice of orthopaedic medicine and surgery with a threefold focus: caring for patients, performing research to advance the field of orthopaedics, and teaching future orthopaedic surgeons.
+This is a term used to describe the practice of medicine and surgery with a threefold focus: caring for patients, performing research to advance the field of s, and teaching future surgeons.
 Traditionally, only the best surgeons are selected to hold faculty positions and become thought leaders shaping the field for the future.
-Dr Christoforetti is Associate Professor of Orthopaedic Surgery at Drexel University College of Medicine, Department of Orthopaedics.
+Dr Christoforetti is Associate Professor of Surgery at Drexel University College of Medicine, Department of s.
 He is also Faculty-at-Large for the American Hip Institute in Chicago, Master Instructor for the Arthroscopy Association of North America, and Clinical Instructor at Duquesne University Department of Physical Therapy.
-His contributions to national and international education in the form of hundreds of lectures on topics in hip and shoulder surgery can be found in the attached Curriculum Vitae.